Speed Guide · Updated March 24, 2026

 How often should I check my Shopify store speed?

 At minimum, check after installing or removing any app, changing themes, or making significant content updates.
 Ideally, monitor Core Web Vitals weekly.
-Tools like Thunder provide continuous monitoring in your Shopify dashboard so you don't have to remember to check manually.
+Thunder provides continuous monitoring in your Shopify dashboard so you don't have to remember to check manually.

 Can I speed up my Shopify store without an app?